p-gerhard/m1-riemann-solver/README.md

 5. `make` -- compile the code

 ### Example
-One example of how to use the solver is provided in `test` directory.
+One example of how to use the solver is provided in `./test/solve_example.c`.

 #### Plotting Examples
 A small python script using `numpy` and `matplotlib` packages is provided in `script` directory.